Skip to Content

 “The painting shows a different side of me and allowed me to look inwardly on myself, Jala says.

-Lynch grabs everyone’s attention one last time and thanks everyone for attending the opening Coffee House of the semester, ending the night.
+Lynch grabs everyone’s attention one last time and thanks everyone for attending the opening Coffee House of the semester, putting a cap on the evening.

 Donate to Iron Blade